mohmd10/Portfolio/README.md

 For more information, visit the live site at [mohamedkhair.com](https://mohamedkhair.com/) or reach out via the contact form on the website.
 ```

-You can copy and paste this code into your README.md file in your GitHub repository.